Notoncebut2x/maptician-mapgician/_pages/about.md

 ---
 defaults:
-permalink: "/about/"
+permalink: /about/
-layout: page
+layout: default
-title:  "about"
+title:  about
 ---

 This site is a way for me to organize my notes and thoughts on various projects I work on.
 It is written in manner that may seem intended for an external audiences, but this is really just a trick I play on myself to put pressure on writing clear instructions and notes to myself (thanks  for the inspiration for this).